CybercentreCanada/assemblyline4_docs/docs/integration/python.md

     al_client = get_client("https://yourdomain:443", cert='/path/to/cert/file.pem')
     ```

-??? tip "The client is fully documented in the docstrings, so that you can use the 'help' feature of IPython or Jupyter Notebook"
+??? tip "The client is fully documented in the docstrings so that you can use the 'help' feature of IPython or Jupyter Notebook"
     ``` python
         al_client.search.alert?